Are you tired of traditional welding methods that are slow, inefficient, and prone to defects? Look no further than laser welding technology.

 Figure 2 Principle diagram of laser pressure welding

-The results show that the optimized parameter range of the circular scanning method is much larger than that of the horizontal and vertical directions, and it can promote the interaction with the plasma to form droplets with a smaller diameter, which is beneficial to grain refinement.
+The research team also welded aluminum alloy materials using horizontal, vertical, and circular oscillation scanning methods.
+High-speed cameras and spectroscopy were used to analyze the changes in the droplets.
+The results showed that the optimized parameter range for the circular scanning method is larger than that of the horizontal and vertical directions, promoting interaction with the plasma to form droplets with smaller diameters, which is beneficial for grain refinement.

 Figure 3 Laser-arc hybrid welding

 International research on welding technology has focused on improving welding conditions and incorporating external energy.
 With the aim of exploring the potential of this process for connecting large, safety-critical nuclear components, such as steam generators or pressurized water reactors (PWR) boosters, vacuum laser welding technology was employed.
 The technology was used at a speed of 150mm/min with a 16kW laser to produce 80mm thick welds of SA5083 grade steel in two weld passes.